shortcutmedia/shortcut-android-sdk/README.md

     ...
 ```

-or by setting the config
+or by setting the config programmatically

 ```java
 SCConfig config = Shortcut.getInstance().getConfig();